Follower Nodes

 - The policy itself only controls remote path prefix, upload limits, and whether it is the default

-- A remote storage policy can only bind to a remote node that is enabled and has
+- A remote storage policy should bind to a remote node that is enrolled, enabled, and reachable through its current transport mode

 In other words, remote storage policies no longer configure endpoint, access key, or secret key.
 That layer is already managed by the remote node record.